top of page

 The Crucible

-In this adaptation of Arthur Miller's, The Crucible, the story is set in the province of Johannesburg and takes place in a catholic high school.
-The costumes features school uniform with customised badges and religious symbology on the bishops a cloak.
-The characters are modestly dress with an exception with of the troublesome girls.
+In this adaptation of Arthur Miller's The Crucible, the story is set in the province of Johannesburg and takes place in a catholic high school.
+The costumes feature a school uniform with customised badges and religious symbology on the bishop's cloak.
+The characters are modestly dressed, except for the troublesome girls.
+The process included the making of the bishop's cloak and multiple alterations.

 Birth Place of African Journalism

-In collaboration with the Rhodes Drama Department and Journalism Department, the project aims to explore the first black published paper prints of the Eastern Cape known as Izwi Labantu, Umshumayeli Wendaba & Imvo Zabantu.
-The aim was to capture the essence of the late 1890’s in South Africa and explore the clothing / costuming of black intellectuals such as AK Soga and JT Jabavu in South Africa’s colonial history.
+In collaboration with the Rhodes Drama Department and the Journalism Department, the project aims to explore the first black-printed newspapers from the Eastern Cape, namely Izwi Labantu, Umshumayeli Wendaba & Imvo Zabantu.
+The aim was to capture the essence of the late 1890s in South Africa and to explore the clothing / costuming of black intellectuals such as AK Soga and JT Jabavu within South Africa’s colonial history.

 RU Game?

-RU Game ?
-Explores theme of the university experience, in collaboration with the director and design supervisor the play encompass’ out of the box thinking and engagement.
-The costumes were a uniform that the students wear to symbolise being a part of the game or university system.
-However, throughout the play, the students strip layers away from this uniform to reveal their individuality through different fabric, patterns and colours.
+RU Game?
+Explores the theme of the university experience, in collaboration with the director and design supervisor, the play encompasses’ out of the box thinking and engagement.
+The costumes were uniforms worn by students to symbolise their participation in the game or university system.
+However, throughout the play, the students strip away layers of this uniform to reveal their individuality through different fabrics, patterns, and colours.
+The design concept was in collaboration with A. Maponya.

 Ityala lamawele

-Ityala lamawele is a theatrical adaptation of the Xhosa Novel by Samuel Edward Krune Mqhayi, which recounts the battle between twins Banini and Wele as they clash over who is the rightful heir.
+Ityala Lamawele is a theatrical adaptation of the Xhosa Novel by Samuel Edward Krune Mqhayi, which recounts the battle between twins Banini and Wele as they clash over who is the rightful heir.
 The costume revolves around ceremonial symbology.
-The most prominent features of this are ingubo (blankets ) that feature various lines as signifier of statues in the community .
+The most prominent feature of this is ingubo (blankets) with various lines as a signifier of statues in the community.

 Yerma

-Yerma is a story about a barren women who is adamant on having a child she is a standout character in the barren and dessert like set.
-Yerma is in a red striking dress with removable layers each with different lengths and stages of deterioration.
-The red contrasts the set, the rest of the characters including the hooded chorus members.
+Yerma is a story about a barren woman who is adamant about having a child.
+She is a standout character in the barren and desert-like setting.
+Yerma wears a red striking dress with removable layers, each with different lengths and degrees of deterioration.
+The red contrasts with the set, the rest of the characters, including the hooded chorus members.

 Serurubele